-In response to this weeks Dailypost photo challenge, Landscape, I have used this photograph that I took last year.
+In response to this week’s Dailypost photo challenge, Landscape, I have used this photo that I took last year.
 I know that when I hear the word landscape, I usually think of rolling hills and sunsets or lakes surrounded by wooded enclaves.
 It’s rare that a cityscape comes to mind.

 This photograph is taken in my home town of Birmingham, England.
 St Philips Church is the main cathedral of the city.
 It was taken at the very end of March, so the trees are still quite bare.
 It’s a wonderful place to sit and relax in the middle of a bustling city.
 It is known to locals as Pigeon Park, due to the high volume of the birds that live there.